-Prices start at around £26,500, with around £1,000 more if you want the least expensive diesel.
-There are three main trim levels - Zetec, Titanium and Titanium X. AWD is an option with the 150 and 180PS 2.0 TDCi engines.
+Prices start at around £33,000 for a base variant with the entry-level 2.0 EcoBlue 150PS diesel engine, with a premium of around £1,600 to pay if you want an 8-speed auto gearbox.
+There are two main trim levels - Zetec and Titanium.
+AWD is an option with the top 190PS 2.0-litre EcoBlue diesel engine.
 Those kinds of figures continue to pitch this car directly against two key rivals, SEAT's Alhambra and Volkswagen's Sharan.
 It's interesting that the styling of this fourth generation Galaxy borrows so much from the Blue Oval brand's S-MAX large MPV (which costs slightly less).
-Previously, Ford had tried to position these two People carriers quite differently, giving the Galaxy a more practically-orientated family feel.
+Ford has tried to position these two People carriers quite differently, giving the Galaxy a more practically-orientated family feel.

 All Galaxy models can now feature the 'FordPass Connect' media system.
 In addition to enabling WiFi hotspot capability, this technology allows for a range of convenient features via the FordPass mobile app, including a Vehicle Locator; a 'Vehicle Status' feature that checks fuel levels, alarm status, oil life and more; and a remote Door Lock/Unlock system.
 Local Hazard Information functionality - enabled by the FordPass Connect on-board modem - can inform drivers of a hazardous situation on the road ahead, even if the incident is not visible due to a bend in the road or other vehicles.
 Local Hazard Information notifications are delivered independent of sat-nav, based on up-to-the minute data provided by HERE Technologies - sourced from local authorities, emergency services, and driving data from other vehicles.